raisaat/Crime-Type-Predictor/README.md

 Used Gradient Boosting and SVM models to predict the type of crime that is likely to occur at a specific location on the campus of the University of Texas at Dallas at a given time of the day.

-* Generated the dataset from using a python script
+* Generated the dataset from data publicly available at https://utdallas.edu/police/publicinfo.html using a python script
 * Used cross validation to select the best parameters for the models
 * Generated the confusion matrices and ROC curves for each model to analyze the accuracies of the models